Proclus01/password-gen-for-zsh/README.md

 Copy the script from the *makepw.sh* file and paste it into your *.zshrc* inside your main Mac OS directory.

+Alternatively you can set it as a bash script anywhere you wish and run it from the terminal in the same way below (with some config on the user end):

 Open a new terminal window

 And run the script using these instructions: